arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 On the one hand, when the rules are defined in a strict way they are very powerful, because they are concise and they have a general application.
 They are the invariants of the domain.<br/>
 On the other hand, the examples ease the comprehension.

-It is just unfortunate how, when it comes to translating those requirements to code via tests, we inevitably only code examples.
+It is just unfortunate how, when it comes to translating those requirements to tests, we inevitably only code examples.
 It's a pity, because the application must work for all the cases, not for the specific examples only.

 We never do any effort for expressing the rules in their more general form.<br/>
 Not that it is our fault.
 We don't because the tools provided for TDD are very much example-based.
 It's mostly a technical limitation: we just don't know how to translate `"products are always sorted alphabetically"` without resorting to a specific list of products.